• Messages

 }

 sub and oid are identical (the managed identity's object ID). azp is the application or client ID.
+The aud claim depends on the token version: v2 tokens carry your Entra application's client ID (a GUID); v1 tokens carry the requested resource identifier, which is whatever value you passed as resource when fetching the token (for example, https://api.anthropic.com).
 Match on oid to authorize one specific identity, or on azp to authorize any identity associated with an application registration.
 The tid claim repeats your tenant ID; matching on it is defense in depth, because the issuer URL already pins the tenant.

 Configure Anthropic

 Federation issuer: Entra publishes an OIDC discovery document at the per-tenant issuer URL, so use discovery mode.
-Each Azure tenant you federate needs its own issuer record.
+Each Microsoft Entra tenant you federate needs its own issuer record.

 {